Pie Crust Recipe

 What to Do When Pie Dough is Dry

-When made by hand, each time you add a tablespoon of water, squeeze a small bit of the dough between your fingers to see if it holds together.
+When made by hand, each time you add a tablespoon of water, squeeze a tiny bit of the dough between your fingers to see if it holds together.
 If it does, test another small piece that isn’t as visibly moist.
 If it does not hold together, continue to add ice-cold water by the tablespoon.

 What to Do When Pie Crust is Tough